caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Acknowledgements

 Thanks in particular to the students of Yale EEB354 in the fall of 2020.
 This book started as a collection of lecture notes for this course, the first that I taught fully online.
 The students provided invaluable motivation, feedback, and patience.
-Thanks in particular to Lauren Mellenthin, the graduate teaching fellow for the course, for her incredible contributions to this course and, as a result, this book.
+Thanks in particular to Lauren Mellenthin, the graduate teaching fellow for the course.
 Members of my lab provided very helpful feedback when I posted new chapters.
 Steve Haddock and Felipe Zapata provided close reads of host chapters, often within hours of completing first drafts.

 ## Dedication